pengshulin/mcush/README.md

 * MCUSH is heavily based on FreeRTOS, the shell task runs as a stand-alone task with middle level priority.
 * Test suites and templates written in python are privided to ease the test work and create CLI/GUI applications.
 * Hosted on github: <https://github.com/pengshulin/mcush>
+* Python core module released on PYPI and installed by 'pip install mcush'

 FEATURES